 Jill and Andy have also completed a course on Autism Awareness to enable a greater understanding of the Autism Spectrum.
 We also have direct contact with the GB National Coach in both Deaf and Special Olympics Tennis and are gaining experience in Wheelchair Tennis.

-We currently run sessions at David Lloyd, Wigginton Tennis Club and Joseph Rowntree School.
+We currently run sessions at David Lloyd, Wigginton Tennis Club and York University.
 If you would like something organising near you in the North Yorkshire Area please contact us and we will do our utmost to meet your requirements.

 Katie really admires the work that Andy and the team are doing.
 “York Disability Tennis Network is doing an amazing job and I want to help spread the message that tennis is for everyone.
 So whether people are looking to have fun or want to compete at the highest level, York Disability Tennis Network supports them to do just that.
 It’s an incredible community to be part of and I’m delighted to be a patron for such a brilliant cause.”